Skip to content

 Synchronized Security Heartbeat

-With Configure Synchronized Security Heartbeat, the Sophos Endpoint status can be included in the Firewall Rule.
+With Configure Synchronized Security Heartbeat the Sophos Endpoint status can be included in the firewall rule.

 Typical options:

-• define minimum status for source devices
+• Set minimum status for source devices

-• block clients without Heartbeat
+• Block clients without heartbeat

-• define minimum status for destination devices
+• Set minimum status for target devices

-• block requests to destinations without Heartbeat
+• Block requests to destinations without a heartbeat

 Other security features